intel/unet/single-node/openvino_saved_model/README.md

 ### How to freeze a saved TensorFlow/Keras model and convert it to OpenVINO format

+1. Convert your Keras model to TensorFlow saved model fomat.

 Use the tf.train.Saver model to save the model.
 The script https://github.com/IntelAI/unet/blob/master/single-node/helper_scripts/convert_keras_to_tensorflow_checkpoint.py will do this for you and  should tell you the correct output_node_names.
 It defaults to saving the model in the directory `saved_2dunet_model_protobuf`.